Topology meets superconductivity in a one-dimensional $t-J$ model of magnetic atoms: Results

 \subsection{Topology and superconductivity in the low-energy regime}

-We are interested in the ground state properties of Eq.\,\eqref{model} in the regime $\bar{n} < 1$ and vanishing total magnetization, $S^z_\text{tot} = \sum_i S_i^z = 0$.
-A first insight can be unveiled by employing the bosonization technique~\cite{Giamarchi2003qpi, Gogolin1998}.
-This method, which results effective only in the low-energy limit $U, J_\perp \ll t$ of $H_{t\text{--}J}$, allows mapping (see Methods) the microscopic Hamiltonian in Eq.\,\eqref{model} onto a Sine-Gordon model $\mathcal{H}_\text{SG} = \mathcal{H}_c + \mathcal{H}_s$, where
+We are interested in the ground state properties of Eq.\,\eqref{model} in the regime $\bar{n}<1$ and vanishing total magnetization, $S^z_\text{tot} = \sum_i S_i^z = 0$.\footnote{We expect our results to remain stable in the sector of total magnetization $S^z_\text{tot} =\pm1$.
+For higher/lower magnetization phase separated regimes, should occur.
+Here the system presents a region of zero total magnetization where the phase that we discuss persist, and one or more fully polarized Luttinger liquid regions~\cite{Montorsi2020}.} A first insight can be unveiled by employing the bosonization technique~\cite{Giamarchi2003qpi, Gogolin1998}.
+This method, which is valid in the low energy regime of $H_{t\text{--}J}$, i.e. when $U, J_\perp \ll t$, allows mapping (see Methods) the microscopic Hamiltonian in Eq.\,\eqref{model} onto a Sine-Gordon model $\mathcal{H}_\text{SG} = \mathcal{H}_c + \mathcal{H}_s$, with decoupled charge and spin sectors, where

-The phase diagram of Eq.\,\eqref{Hamiltonian bosonized spin} is governed by the behavior of the dual bosonic fields $\phi_{c,s}$ and $\theta_{c,s}$, where $c$ and $s$ refer to the charge and spin sectors respectively.
+The phase diagram of Eq.\,\eqref{Hamiltonian bosonized spin} is governed by the behavior of the dual bosonic fields $\phi_{c,s}$ and $\theta_{c,s}$, obtained by replacing the creation/annihilation operators in Eq.\,\eqref{model} with continuous fermionic fields and then expressing these in terms of bosonic fields (see Methods).
+The labels $c$ and $s$ refer to the charge and spin sectors respectively.
 Upon a renormalization group (RG) analysis~\cite{Gogolin1998}, the bosonic fields depend on the interaction coupling $g_s = \frac{1}{2\pi^2 v_F}(U + 2 J_\perp)$ and the Luttinger parameters $K_{c,s}$

-with corresponding excitation velocities $v_{c,s} = v_F / K_{c,s}$, where the Fermi velocity $v_F = 2 t a_0 \sin(\pi \bar{n}/2)$.
-Specifically, this RG analysis allows us to determine the relevance of the cosine term in Eq.\,\eqref{Hamiltonian bosonized spin}, which occurs when the corresponding field $\phi_{c,s}$ pins to a constant value.
-In this case, a finite gap in the $c,s$ excitation spectrum develops.
+with corresponding excitation velocities $v_{c,s} = v_F / K_{c,s}$, where the Fermi velocity $v_F = 2 t d_x \sin(\pi \bar{n}/2)$ and $d_x$ is the lattice spacing.
+Specifically, this RG analysis allows us to determine the relevance of the cosine term in Eq.\,\eqref{Hamiltonian bosonized spin}.
+This term becomes relevant when the corresponding field $\phi_{c,s}$ is pinned to a constant value, and a finite gap in the $c,s$ excitation spectrum develops (see Methods).
 Importantly, in the regime $\bar{n} < 1$, the charge sector remains gapless, as the cosine term in $\mathcal{H}_c$ is always irrelevant--i.e.~$\phi_c$ does not pin.
 Within this analysis, we also know that $\phi_s$ can pin to the specific values ${0, \pm\sqrt{\pi/8}}$~\cite{Nakamura2000,Giamarchi2003qpi,Barbiero2013hho,baldelli2024}.
 As a consequence, a finite spin gap

 develops, where $E(S_{\text{tot}}^z)$ denotes the ground-state energy at fixed total magnetization.
 Physically, $\Delta_s$ corresponds to the energy cost of flipping a single spin.
 The different pinning values of $\phi_s$ are associated to gapped phases with different properties.
 In particular, when the field is pinned at $\phi_s = 0$, the system ordering is uniquely captured by the long-range order (LRO) of the parity correlation function